bgord/knowledge/roadmap.md

 - A types for a value that is null or a number?
 - ~~How to extend a interface?~~
 - ~~How to partially apply a type to an object?~~
+- What is a type guard for?
+- What are the built-in type guards?
-- What's a type guard?
+- How to create a user-defined type guard?
+- What's a discriminated union?
 - How to use `readonly` and `const` keywords?
 - ~~What's an index signature?~~
 - How to type arrays?